Home & Overnight Sleep Study in Greenwich, CT Sleep Lab

 Home sleep studies may be better for patients who are unable to fall asleep in unfamiliar environments.
 Although our sleep lab is designed like a comfortable hotel room, some patients prefer sleeping in their own beds.
 Home sleep studies may be more accurate at diagnosing a typical night’s sleep, without any outside interference.

 A home sleep study is a more comfortable and convenient method of testing for sleep disorders, but it is only capable of gathering information necessary to diagnose certain types of sleep disorders, such as sleep apnea.
 In many cases, an overnight, in-lab sleep study may still be the recommended sleep study option.

 At-home and overnight sleep studies gather information about a patient’s body functions during sleep and are performed primarily in order to evaluate and diagnose a potential sleep disorder.
 Some common reasons for having a sleep study performed include:

 - To detect breathing and oxygen level abnormalities during sleep

 - To uncover reasons for daytime symptoms, such as fatigue or inability to focus

 - To monitor treatment progress and make adjustments to treatment, if needed

 What are the advantages of a sleep study?

-Having a sleep study is the best way to evaluate the quality of your sleep and diagnose possible health risks.
+Having a home or overnight sleep study is the best way to evaluate the quality of your sleep and diagnose possible health risks.
 The first step to treating a sleep disorder is to identify and diagnose the condition.
-Advantages of home and overnight sleep studies include:
+Advantages of at home and overnight sleep studies include:

 - Non-invasive procedure